bunzieukua/can-gio-microbiome/README.md

 ## Abstract
 Salinity intrusion is burdening crop production in the Mekong River Delta as it directly impacts freshwater availability and soil quality.
-In this study, we seek a solution for this problem by recruiting halotolerant rhizobacteria from the rhizosphere of Rhizophora apiculata in the Can Gio Mangrove and screening for their plant growth-promoting traits, which can be inoculated into the rice seed to promote its growth.
+In this study, we seek a solution for this problem by recruiting halotolerant rhizobacteria from the rhizosphere of *Rhizophora apiculata* in the Can Gio Mangrove and screening for their plant growth-promoting traits, which can be inoculated into the rice seed to promote its growth.
 Across three sampling sites with increasing salinity levels, a total of 10 mildly halotolerant strains (i.e., can withstand 8-10% NaCl) were isolated and tested for their ability to produce IAA and siderophore.
-Beyond studying the culturable bacteria, our work also dissects the metagenomic data of the microbiome associated with the rhizosphere of Rhizophora apiculata.
+Beyond studying the culturable bacteria, our work also dissects the metagenomic data of the microbiome associated with the rhizosphere of *Rhizophora apiculata*.
 Alpha diversity analysis revealed that the low-salinity site supported the highest bacterial richness, while beta diversity indicated limited species-level overlap among sites.
 Proteobacteria consistently dominated across all sites, followed by Bacteroidota and Desulfobacterota.
 All of these taxa are known for their roles in nutrient cycling and